 And there are people making deals.
 Everywhere, young Indian men on the phone making deals.

-I write all this this because I’m dreaming — obsessing — now of the freshly cooked samosas sold the end of Soi Pahurat — next to the new Indian fabric mall — which may be the best in the world.
+I write all this because I’m dreaming — obsessing — now of the freshly cooked samosas sold the end of Soi Pahurat — next to the new Indian fabric mall — which may be the best in the world.
 Hot, crunchy on the outside and delicate but with a nice latent kick inside that reveals itself in the few minutes thereafter.

 They are — sorry — fucking amazing.
 And they’ve been known to pull me 15km across this insane city.

-There is no other point to this post other than to try and excise this craving I’m having — a craving that may force me onto the Klong boat down the road, and then into a taxi to Pahurat if I don’t supress it.
+There is no other point to this post other than to try and excise this craving I’m having — a craving that may force me onto the Klong boat down the road, and then into a taxi to Pahurat if I don’t suppress it.